tromey/emacs-ffi/README.md

 `define-ffi-struct`, which is a limited form of `cl-defstruct` that works on foreign objects directly.

+A structure object is also represented by a user-pointer object.
+If a function's return type is a structure type, then the object allocated by the FFI will automatically be reclaimed by the garbage collector -- there is no need to explicitly free it.
+(Contrast this with the behavior of `ffi-make-c-string`, which requires an explicit free.)

 # Type Conversions

 Currently all type conversions work the same in both directions.